 The load in the RTP cases is evaluated by weather zone.
 The load in the reliability cases will be set per the methodology detailed in Planning Guide Section 3.1.7.
 A boundary threshold of 5% will be used to compare the SSWG load forecast with the ERCOT 90th percentile load forecast for all weather zones except for the Far West weather zone, where a boundary threshold of 7.5% will be used.
 The minimum load cases will use the load from the SSWG minimum load base case.

-The ERCOT load forecast for the <to be determined> weather year, plus self-serve load, will be used for the economic portion of the analysis.
+The ERCOT load forecast for the 2013 weather year, plus self-serve load, will be used for the economic portion of the analysis.
 The load forecast will be based on a 50th percentile 8760-hour forecast for the ERCOT region.
-The economic analysis may be supplemented by additional weather-year sensitivities. <to be determined> are two additional weather-years that may be included in the 2020 RTP economic analysis.
+The economic analysis may be supplemented by additional weather-year sensitivities.
+2004 and 2010 are two additional weather-years that may be included in the 2020 RTP economic analysis.

-When loads are scaled in a weather zone, conforming loads will be scaled by the same percentage and the P/Q ratio at each load will be kept constant.
+When loads are scaled outside of a study region, conforming loads will be scaled by the same percentage and the P/Q ratio at each load will be kept constant.

 Non-conforming loads will be extracted from the weather zone load and will not vary on an hourly basis in the economic portion of the analysis.